Myngahuynh/Myngahuynh/README.md

 - 👋 Hi, I’m My Nga Huynh.
 This year, I'm 21 years old
 - 👀 I’m interested singing and playing guitar.
 Besides that, I also like studying math.
 - 🌱 I’m currently learning at University of Economics & Law - VNU HCM majoring Fin - tech.
-At the same time, Im studying at VTC Academy majoring Software Engineer.
+At the same time, Im studying at NIC majoring Software Engineer.
 - 📫 Contact me on email: ngahm277@gmail.com

 <!---